Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 The Web app will need to have the following features to function completely:

 - The ability to create a profile.
-- The ability to add in-app funds to user profiles.
+- The ability to donate/add in-app funds to user profiles.
 - The ability to create a campaign.
 - The ability to donate to another user's campaign.